ramanarolla1-source/aether-bridge-stellar/README.md

 > Bridging Hardware Security with Autonomous Machine Payments on Stellar.

 AetherBridge is a secure, institutional-grade payment gateway for AI agents.
 It eliminates the "Bankless Agent" problem by allowing autonomous software to resolve **x402 (Payment Required)** errors using **Soroban-managed Spending Policies** and hardware-anchored trust.
+Integration Flow
+Intercept: The agent encounters an HTTP 402 Payment Required header from a service provider.

+Verify: AetherBridge checks the Soroban Spending Policy to ensure the request is within the agent's budget.

+Sign: The Secure Enclave (Passkey) signs the transaction payload.

+Settle: The transaction is submitted to the Stellar Network for near-instant settlement.

+Resume: The agent receives the 200 OK and continues its task autonomously.

 ## 🚀 The Vision
 AI agents are hitting a "payment wall."
 Current solutions rely on insecure hot wallets.
 AetherBridge anchors agent identity in the **Secure Enclave** (Passkeys), ensuring agents can only spend USDC/XLM within strict, on-chain programmable guardrails.
 This is the foundation for the **National Trust Layer (NTL)**.